Álvaro Espinoza: Playing career

 In a 12-season career, Espinoza hit a .254 average with 22 home runs and 201 RBI in 942 games, including 252 runs, 105 doubles, nine triples, and 13 stolen bases.

 Espinoza's was one of New York Yankees public address announcer Bob Sheppard's favorite names to announce.

 He was also noted for his bubble gum hat antics, as well as other practical jokes he and teammate Wayne Kirby used to play on the 1995 Cleveland Indians.

 Coaching career

 Following his playing career after the 1997 season, Espinoza turned to coaching.
 In 1998, he worked with the Montreal Expos as their minor league infield coordinator.

-Hired by the Los Angeles Dodgers organization, Espinoza made his managerial debut in 1999 and guided Class-A Vero Beach to a 48–85 record in the Florida State League.
-He spent 2000 and 2001 as the Dodgers Minor League Roving Infield Coordinator.
+Hired by the Los Angeles Dodgers organization, Espinoza made his managerial debut in 1999 and guided the Single-A Vero Beach Dodgers to a 48–85 record in the Florida State League.
+He spent 2000 and 2001 as the Dodgers' Minor League roving infield coordinator.

-In 2002, Espinoza was signed by the Pittsburgh Pirates and then named their infield Instructor in 2004.
+In 2002, Espinoza was signed by the Pittsburgh Pirates and then named their infield instructor in 2004.

-Milestone

-Espinoza, Ruppert Jones‚ Dave Kingman‚ Ricky Nelson, Kevin Millar, and José Canseco are the only players to hit a fair ball that got stuck in a stadium obstruction.
-Jones and Nelson both had hits get caught in the overhead speakers at the old Kingdome.
-The balls hit by Kingman and Espinoza were at the Minneapolis Metrodome, with Kingman's getting stuck in a drainage valve and Espinoza's lodging in an overhead speaker.
+On March 3, 2023, Espinoza was hired by the Tecolotes de los Dos Laredos of the Mexican League to serve as the team's hitting and third base coach.
+He was replaced following the hiring of Endy Chávez on January 8, 2024.